aws/aws-cdk/packages/@aws-cdk/aws-codebuild/README.md

 ```

-### Using an AWS CodeBuild Project as an AWS CodePipeline action
+## Using a CodeBuild Project as an AWS CodePipeline action

 Example of a Project used in CodePipeline, alongside CodeCommit: